Pauline Hanson issues Queensland ultimatum on borders

 The state government has previously dismissed the legal threat, saying it has to balance the timing of the reopening of the borders with medical advice.

-Prime Minister Scott Morrison said the states that have closed their borders – Queensland, South Australia, Western Australia and Tasmania – were sovereign states and could make those decisions.
+Prime Minister Scott Morrison said the states that have closed their borders – Queensland, South Australia, Western Australia and Tasmania – are sovereign states and could make those decisions.

 “But they’ve got to be accountable for it, though.
 There is no medical advice that we received nationally,” he told the Ten Network’s Studio Ten program.